Immunotherapy for Ovarian Cancer

 Keytruda

-Keytruda targets a protein on immune cells that stops the cells from attacking other cells in the body.
+Keytruda targets a protein on immune cells that can stop the cells from attacking other cells in the body.
 When Keytruda blocks this protein, the immune cells can attack the cancer cells.
 This can help shrink tumors or slow down the growth of cancer.2

 • High levels of microsatellite instability (MSI)

-• Changes in the mismatch repair (MMR) genes
+• Changes in the DNA mismatch repair (MMR) genes

 Jemperli

 Jemperli works similarly to Keytruda.
-In tumors, immune cells have a protein on them that prevents them from attacking the cancer.
+Immune cells have a protein on them that usually prevents them from attacking other cells in the body, and this can include the cancer cells.
 Jemperli attaches to this protein and blocks it.
 This allows the immune cells to activate and destroy the cancer cells.3,5

 What are the possible side effects?